baptonx7/enduraw-case-study/README.md

 -   **Swim** : Amelia gets out of the water in 29th position and we can see that her opponents are faster except for Reischmann.
-If we look at her athlete history, swimming was less of a foundation early on compared to running and cycling. **Overall the swim is a weakness.**
+If we look at her athlete history, swimming was less of a foundation early on compared to running and cycling.

+**Overall the swim is her weakest sport.**

 -   **Bike** : She makes the 7th bike split, so she's a strong rider.
     Looking at recent